On the topological contents of eta invariants

 We start with recalling the definition of $String$-bordism.
-The space $BString$ is defined as a stage in the Postnikov tower of $BO$:
+The homotopy type of the space $BString$ is defined as a stage in the Whitehead tower of $BO$:

-The space $BString=BO\langle 8\rangle$ is just a low instance of a whole tower of higher connected coverings of the classifying space $BO$.
+The space $BString=BO\langle 8\rangle$ is just a low instance of a whole tower of higher connected coverings $BO\langle n\rangle$ of the classifying space $BO$.
 Starting with $BString$ these higher spaces are no longer associated to classical families of compact Lie groups.

-In the $String$-case the search for appropriate geometric models (see e.g. \cite{MR2441255}) plays an important role in the developments around the Stolz-Teichner program \cite{MR2079378}.
-The naming $BString$ is related to the fact that string structures on a manifold are related with $Spin$-structures on its loop space.
-The principal idea of $String$-geometry is to translate geometric structures on the infinite-dimensional $Spin$-principal bundle of the loop space to finite-dimensional geometric objects on the manifold itself by a sort of transgression.
-Geometrizations of $String$-manifolds can be considered as one aspect of $String$-geometry though in the present paper we will not consider the connection with the loop space.

-In Lemma \ref{lem77} we demonstrate that a connection on a $Spin$-principal bundle gives rise to a geometrization.
-While the connection on the principal bundle allows to define connections on all associated vector bundles, the geometrization partially keeps this information in terms of the differential $K$-theory classes represented by these vector bundles with connections.
-The geometrization associated to a geometric $String$ structure in this sense replaces the theory of connections on the non-existing principal bundle with structure group $String$.
+In Lemma \ref{lem77} we demonstrate that a connection on a $Spin$-principal bundle gives rise to a geometrisation.
+While the connection on the principal bundle allows to define connections on all associated vector bundles, the geometrisation partially keeps this information in terms of the differential $K$-theory classes represented by these vector bundles with connections.
+The geometrisation associated to a geometric $String$ structure in this sense replaces the theory of connections on the non-existing principal bundle with structure group $String$.
 We think that the methods used in the case of $BString=BO\langle 8\rangle$ can easily be adapted to the higher stages $BO\langle n\rangle$.

-In order to comply with the notation of the present paper we write $MBString$ for the Thom spectrum which would usually be denoted by $MString$ or $MO\langle 8\rangle$.